 (vii) As Executor, you must insure that, pending the Grant of Probate and distribution of the estate, the assets are protected.
 For example, if the assets include a dwellinghouse or apartment, the Executor must ensure that the property is insured in the event of fire or theft.

 (viii) When the Grant of Probate has issued, the appointed Executor must distribute the assets in accordance with the Will (which the Grant of Probate has now validated).
 The executor must also ensure that all taxes due on the bequests are paid and that the relevant Tax Clearance Certificates are obtained from the Revenue Commissioners.
 See Inheritance Tax

 (ix) When the estate is finalised and all of the bequests have been settled, the Executor must produce a set of Estate Accounts which outlines all money received and paid out.
 Beneficiaries are entitled to see these accounts under the law.

-(x) At all times, the Executor must ensure that he/she manages the deceased person’s affairs in the same which a prudent person would manage their own affairs.
-The executor will have been chosen by the deceased person because the deceased person trusts him/her to carry out their wishes.
-If you have any queries regarding your role as executor please Contact Us
+(x) At all times, the appointed Executor must ensure that he/she manages the deceased person’s affairs in the same which a prudent person would manage their own affairs.
+The Executor will have been chosen by the deceased person because the deceased person trusts him/her to carry out their wishes.
+If you have any queries regarding your role as Executor please Contact Us.

 We are here to help.
 Please do not hesitate to telephone us at 091 – 586760 or email us to discuss your claim.